rsksmart/devportal-1.0/rif/relay/architecture.md

 ### Smart Wallet
 It’s the “contract-based account” owned by the Requester’s EOA.

 Smart Wallet are contracts that verify forwarded data and subsequently invoke the recipient contract of the transaction.
 The smart wallet is deployed *counterfactually* at the moment it is needed.
-This happens, for instance, when a user with some token balances wants to move those tokens without spending gas, i.e. using the enveloping system.
+This happens, for instance, when a user with some token balances wants to move those tokens without spending gas, i.e. using the relay system.

 It is the component that calls the Recipient contract (i.e, the `msg.sender` address the Recipient will see).
 During the execution,  the contract verifies the Relay Request and, if it’s valid, it calls the defined Recipient’s function, otherwise it reverts the invocation.
 The verification includes checking that the owner of the SmartWallet made the request, rejecting any request with an invalid signature, and preventing replay attacks using a nonce.